BOOKQ/CS370-FALL2024-TEAM9-BOOKQ/README.md

 # STEP1

-install Maven on your computer
+install BookQ dependencies on your computer

 ## mac0S
+  - use brew -> brew install openjdk
   - use brew -> brew install mvn
+  - use brew -> brew install mysql
 ## window (Must be in Powershell [Administrator])
   - download chocolatey